misun/DOMinion/README.md

 ### Background

-DOMinion is a vanilla javascript project inpired by jQuery to traverse and manipulate the DOM, handle event listeners, and provide a promised Ajax request/response
+DOMinion is a vanilla javascript project inspired by jQuery to traverse and manipulate the DOM, handle event listeners, and provide a promised Ajax request/response

 [Live Demo](http://www.misun.me/DOMinion/)